johannschopplich/kirby-blurry-placeholder/README.md

 Each parsed Kirbytag adds the `data-lazyload` attribute to the `img` element.

-Thus you can add the `[data-lazyload]` selector to you lazy loader.
+Thus you can let your lazy loader of choice select these elements by passing `[data-lazyload]` as selector.

-> Note: A `.lazyload` class is intentionally not added to avoid naming conflicts.
+> Note: A `.lazyload` class is intentionally not added to avoid potential naming conflicts.
 I also prefer data attributes over classes for selectors only used by JavaScript manipulation. 🤷‍♂️

 ## Options